nosrati-puria/CleanArchitecture.DemoApp/Readme.txt

 For next Step we should:

-1- add seed data for manager.
+1- Sign up (Backend)
-2- sign up
+2- Crud pages for employee
-3- Crud pages for employee
+3- Solve resources problem